 (a) Protect the personal information it holds from misuse and loss and from unauthorised access, modification or disclosure; and

-(b) Maintain its record keeping systems to ensure that all personal information collected is up to date, accurate and complete; and
+(b) Maintain its record keeping systems to ensure that all personal information collected is up to date, accurate and complete as far as reasonably practicable; and

 (c) Ensure that any person who, on behalf of the Council, uses or discloses personal information held by the Council has appropriate authorisation to do so.

-Where the Council collects personal information for a particular purpose, it will not use that personal information for any other purpose, unless:
+5.4.1 Where the Council collects personal information for a particular purpose (the primary purpose), it will not use that personal information for any other purpose (secondary purpose), unless:

-(a) The Council first takes reasonable steps to obtain the consent of the individual concerned to use his or her personal information for that other purpose; or
+(a) The Council first takes reasonable steps to obtain the consent of the individual concerned to use his or her personal information for that secondary purpose; or

-(c) Use of the information for that other purpose is required or authorised by law; or
+(c) Use of the information for that secondary purpose is required or authorised by law; or

-(d) Use of the information for that other purpose is reasonably necessary for the enforcement of the criminal law or of law imposing a pecuniary penalty; or
+(d) Use of the information for that secondary purpose is reasonably necessary for the enforcement of the criminal law or of law imposing a pecuniary penalty.

 (a) A reasonable individual is likely to have been aware that his or her personal information would be disclosed in that way;